archielite/botble-ip-blocker/README.md

 **Install via Admin Panel**

 Go to the **Admin Panel** and click on the **Plugins** tab.
-Click on the "Add new" button, find the **URL Redirector** plugin and click on the "Install" button.
+Click on the "Add new" button, find the **IP Blocker** plugin and click on the "Install" button.

 **Install manually**

-1. Download the plugin from the [Botble Marketplace](https://marketplace.botble.com/products/archielite/url-redirector).
+1. Download the plugin from the [Botble Marketplace](https://marketplace.botble.com/products/archielite/botble-ip-blocker).
 2. Extract the downloaded file and upload the extracted folder to the `platform/plugins` directory.
 3. Go to **Admin** > **Plugins** and click on the **Activate** button.